What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Q. Where can I pursue an LLB from abroad?

-Ans: Many countries offer LLB programs.
+Ans.
+Many countries offer LLB programs.
 Some popular destinations for international law students include the United Kingdom, the United States, Canada, Australia, and New Zealand.
 These countries offer renowned law schools and diverse legal systems.